 On the other hand, if an uninsured driver – or a driver who does not have adequate insurance coverage limits – collides with or wrecks into your Uber or Lyft vehicle, you get a very different set of coverages.

-Before 2020 both companies provided up to $1 million in insurance coverage to their riders in Tennessee to cover medical bills, pain and suffering, lost wages, and other damages riders may have sustained in a wreck where their Uber or Lyft driver wasn’t at fault, and the harm is caused by an uninsured or underinsured driver.
+Before 2020, both companies provided up to $1 million in insurance coverage to their riders in Tennessee to cover medical bills, pain and suffering, lost wages, and other damages that riders may have sustained in a wreck where their Uber or Lyft driver wasn’t at fault, and the harm is caused by an uninsured or underinsured driver.

 Both companies have recently changed those coverages.
 Now, Uber provides only $25,000 in uninsured/underinsured insurance coverage to each rider, and a mere $50,000 in total coverage for all riders injured in an auto accident while occupying an Uber vehicle when the Uber driver is not at fault.
 Lyft now only guarantees $15,000 in coverage for medical bills to its riders injured in an auto collision if the Lyft driver is not at fault.